crlnvls/lap-1-project/README.md

 1. npm install - install the dependencies for the public folder.
 2. cd server - move into the server folder.
 3. npm install - install the dependencies for the server folder.
-4. Navigate to [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and follow instrucitons to install.
+4. Navigate to [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and follow instructions to install.
 5. heroku local - run the application on the local Heroku server.

 ## Usage